williamx98/WXCP_Yelp/README.md

 - [x] Infinite scroll for restaurant results. (+3pt)
 - [ ] Implement map view of restaurant results. (+3pt)
-- [ ] Implement the restaurant detail page. (+2pt)
+- [x] Implement the restaurant detail page. (+2pt)

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] implented filter by location (not GPS, manual input through a settings page.
+Not persistent, yet.
+I have exams)
+- [x] "dynamic" navigation bar.
+Cancel button and filter button will show/hide depending on searchbar focus
+- [x] show an alert when a search returns no results
+- [x] filter by price

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):